 If you choose to go swimming, the water in the Mediterranean Sea has an average temperature of 75 degrees Fahrenheit (24 degrees Celsius) in September.
-In addition to the fact that September is one of the driest months in the city, receiving just 1.5 inches (40 millimeters) of rainfall over only six days in the month, September is one of the best times to go swimming near Rome.
+One of the city's driest months of the year with just 1.5 inches (40 millimeters) of rainfall over six days in the month, September is one of the best times to go swimming near Rome.

 What to Pack

 You can look forward to enjoying the best of Rome's Mediterranean climate in September, which means, you won't need to pack many layers to stay comfortable.
 Be sure to pack a couple of pairs of shorts, T-shirts, long pants, and long-sleeved shirts to accommodate the warmer daytime temperatures and cooler nighttime temperatures.
 You'll also want to bring comfortable shoes, beachwear, and maybe even hiking gear depending on what you plan to do during your trip.

 September Events in Rome

 While the throngs of summer tourists may have left the city and local schoolchildren have mostly returned to their studies, you'll still find plenty of great events all month long.
 During 2020, many of these events may be canceled or postponed.
 Be sure to check the official websites of the organizers for the latest details.

 - Movies at Isola Del Cinema: Widescreen movies are shown outdoors during Isola Del Cinema on Tiberina Island almost every night in the summer, which includes September.
 It's a part of Estate Romana, or Roman summer, a series of organized festivals concerts, theater performances, and other cultural events.

 - Stadio Olimpico Soccer Games: The 70,000-seat home stadium of both of Rome's soccer teams—AS Roma and SS Lazio—Stadio Olimpico is one of the world's most famous sports venues.
 Games typically occur on Sundays and tickets can be purchased online, over the phone, at the stadium, or the teams' official stores throughout the city.
 Avoid purchasing seats in the Curva Nord and Curva Sud sections of the stadium, which are known as the rowdy sections.